 The Sweet Readers Method

-The Sweet Readers Experiential Method of Transformative Human Engagement (which includes our signature Playshop!® training approach) is based on five major steps and transcends all of our programs and participants.
+The Sweet Readers Method of Transformative Human Engagement, starting with our experiential Playshop!® training programs, is based on five major steps.
+Our Method transcends all of our programs.

 The Sweet Readers method of Transformative Human Engagement:

 Sweet Readers are given one clear goal: To Discover the Person behind the masks of aging and Alzheimer’s.